-‘Real Housewives Of Atlanta’ Kandi Burruss Sued For Not Paying Overtime Wages
+‘Real Housewives Of Atlanta’ Star Kandi Burruss Sued For Not Paying Overtime Wages

 Kandi Burruss asked the complaint be dismissed with prejudice.
 The reality star explained that she terminated her longtime employee because he has another business going on the side on a recent episode of The Real Housewives of Atlanta.

 “The reason you were let go is because you have your side company.
+It was business.”

 Burruss’ former employee argued that she should have had that discussion with him before letting him go.